warphunter/srch/README.md

 In the manual page srch.1 (or in srch.man which is preformatted) you will find lots of examples and speed comparisons with find(1).

 Srch is supported on Linux, FreeBSD, OpenBSD, MacOS, AIX, HP-UX, Solaris, Windows.
 You must use MinGW on Linux to compile it for Windows.
-You can even compile it on a matching FreeBSD release and run it under the hood (in the system shell) of NetApp to search the various virtual file servers under the /clus mount point.
+You can even compile it on a matching FreeBSD release and run it under the hood (in the system shell) of a NetApp cDOT node to search the various virtual file servers under the /clus mount point.